marianogd98/storybook-react-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm storybook`

+Runs the app with storybook, you can prove the three components, to uses `storybook` by modified and tested every components on a template.

+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `npm run dev`

+Builds the app for development to the `dev`, proves and modifies on the code using this mode.

 ### `npm run build`